liang-yixuan/COMP90055_HappyPeople/Flask_YOLO/README.md

-# Deploy a web service for YOLOv5 using Flask
+# Deploy a backend application for YOLOv5 using Flask

 ## Instructions before using code